Feyerabend/ABC80/emu2/04/README.md

 1. *Announcement* - screen clears, `SOUND_WIN` plays over a `* SPELET SLUT *`
    box for ~1 s, then `SOUND_INTRO` plays as the screen fades (~2.5 s).
 2. *Winner* - `VINNARE BLEV...` appears at the top of a fresh screen;
-   rows 10-18 switch to graphics mode and a mosaic trophy cup is drawn.
+   rows 10-18 switch to graphics mode and a mosaic trophy cup (or are there two flags?
+Why flags?
+I've no idea what Kristian wanted to show here) is drawn.
 After ~1.8 s the winner's name is shown and the victory tune plays.
 3. *Draw* - `OAVGJORT` is shown instead; no trophy, no tune.
 4. *Play again* - `SPELA IGEN?
 (J/N)` at row 22.